Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Problem Formulation

-The hierarchical formulation consists of two levels: a higher-level policy and a lower-level policy.
-Let $L$ represent the overall task horizon, which is factorized as $L=T \times K$, where $T$ and $K$ denote the horizons of the higher-level and lower-level policies, respectively.
+\textbf{Hierarchical Setup:} The hierarchical formulation consists of two levels: a higher-level policy and a lower-level policy.
+Let $L$ represent the overall task horizon, which is factorized as $L = T \times K$, where $T$ and $K$ denote the horizons of the higher-level and lower-level policies, respectively.
 The higher-level policy generates subgoals every $K$ timesteps, while the lower-level policy executes primitive actions to achieve these subgoals within the $K$-timestep window.
 Let $t \in [1, T]$ and $k \in [1, K]$ denote the timesteps for the higher-level and lower-level policies, respectively.
+We denote the timestep indexes for higher and lower levels separately.